Some new perspectives on d-orthogonal polynomials: -decomposition and -symmetrization

-The latter connection shows that we can express the component $B_n^i$ as a linear combination in terms of any other component $B_n^k$.
+The latter connection shows that the component $B_n^i$ can be expressed as a linear combination in terms of any other component $B_n^k$.
 Indeed, replace recursively the system obtained above, we get the following recursion